Tyrrrz/CliWrap/Readme.md

 ### Quick overview

-Similar to a shell, CliWrap's base unit of execution is the **command** -- an object that encodes instructions for running a process.
+Similar to a shell, CliWrap's base unit of execution is a **command** -- an object that encodes instructions for running a process.
 To build a command, start by calling `Cli.Wrap(...)` with the executable path, and then use the provided fluent interface to configure arguments, working directory, and other options:

 ```csharp